quodlibet/quodlibet/quodlibet/docs/guide/browse/overview.rst

 The *Song List*, as the name implies, presents a list of all the songs that the current browser has found, or filtered for you.
-The columns are configurable, and can be any tag, or even combinations of tags from your library.
+The columns are configurable, and can generally be any tag, or even combinations of tags from your library.
 For more information on tags, see :ref:`AudioTags`.

 Sorting: